How To Value An Ecommerce Business

 Assets and Inventory

-Consider the value of intellectual property associated with items or the brand, such as trademarks, copyrights, and patents.
+Consider the intellectual property associated with a product or the brand trademarks like copyright and patent names.

-Furthermore, digital assets such as the eCommerce platform, domain name, and customer database should be evaluated.
+Review additional assets such as the eCommerce website, a domain name, and a customer file for the company’s directory.

 4. Ecommerce Platform and Technology